pointcheck/code_snippets/README.md

 ### Update

-Code snipped was extended to support one operand per opration, its type depends on the op.
+Code snipped was extended to support one operand per operation, its type depends on the op.

-## ./C/StackViolation - access to values on stack referenced by dead pointer
+## ./C/StackViolation - Access to values on stack referenced by dead pointer

 FreeBSD: works both methods through dead pointer and through function call.

 Linux: access through function call only works, access through dead pointer segfaults.

-## ./C/main_as_array - it's possible to define **main** symbol as an array and put machine code in it
+## ./C/main_as_array - It's possible to define **main** symbol as an array and put machine code in it

+## /C/BufferOverflow - Examples of buffer overflow bugs and how to catch them

 ## ./Verilog/FreqDIV - Frequency divider and simulation test bench